Scientists find chemical clues on obesity in urine samples

 Urine contains various chemicals known as metabolites that come from a range of biochemical processes in the body.

-Thanks to technologies that can analyse the metabolic content of a urine sample, scientists can extract lots of information reflecting a person’s genetic makeup and lifestyle.
+Thanks to technologies that can analyze the metabolic content of a urine sample, scientists can extract lots of information reflecting a person’s genetic makeup and lifestyle.

-For this study, published in the journal Science Translational Medicine, scientists led by a team at Imperial College London analysed urine samples from more than 2,000 volunteers in the United States and Britain.
+For this study, published in the journal Science Translational Medicine, scientists led by a team at Imperial College London analyzed urine samples from more than 2,000 volunteers in the United States and Britain.

 They found 29 different metabolic products whose levels correlated with the person’s body mass index.